 Juan Manuel Fangio, Alberto Ascari, Stirling Moss, John Surtees, Niki Lauda, Ayrton Senna, Juan Pablo Montoya and Lewis Hamilton are the eight drivers who have taken back-to-back poles at Monza.
 Senna and Hamilton share the record of most consecutive poles at the track.
 Senna took four in a row at the track between 1988 and 1991, while Hamilton took four in a row between 2014 and 2017.
 These two occasions are also the longest streaks of pole positions for teams at the track, with Senna setting four in a row for McLaren, and Hamilton’s four in a row being with Mercedes.

 The largest pole margin at Monza came in 1960, when Phil Hill set the pace by 1.9 seconds.
 The smallest pole margin was in 2006, when Kimi Raikkonen took pole for McLaren by just 0.002 seconds!

-There have been twelve occasions where the polesitter has finished on the podium at Monza without winning the Grand Prix, including twice in the past four seasons.
+There have been twelve occasions on which the polesitter has finished on the podium at Monza without winning the Grand Prix, including twice in the past six seasons.

-The highest number of drivers to finish all the laps of the Grand Prix at Monza is fifteen, which happened in 2013, when fourteen drivers finished on the same lap as race winner Sebastian Vettel.
+The highest number of drivers to finish all the laps of the Grand Prix at Monza is sixteen, which happened in 2020, when fifteen drivers finished on the same lap as race winner Pierre Gasly.